 Introduction

 Interspecific interactions are often not heavily considered in natural resource management in order to simplify complex management problems (Walters and Martell 2004, Baum and Worm 2009).
-This simplification may lead managers to make decisions, that in hindsight, were ineffective or even detrimental (Walters et al. 2000; Springer et al. 2003; Myers et al. 2007; Hansen et al. 2015; Sass and Shaw 2020).
-For example, Barents Sea capelin (Mallotus villosus) stocks have crashed due to interacting effects of overfishing and predation by Atlantic herring (Clupea harengus), and subsequent predation of Atlantic herring by Atlantic cod (Gadus morhua) delayed the stock’s recovery (Hjermann et al. 2004).
-These unexpected outcomes have occurred at least in part because managers failed to consider interactions between multiple species and life stages (Walters et al. 2000; Jackson et al. 2001; Hansen et al. 2017; Embke et al. 2019; Hutchings 2000).
-Although challenging, ecosystem-based management (i.e., holistic approaches to manage natural resources that includes accounting for inter-specific interactions and human decision making) can help managers avoid unexpected, and often undesirable, outcomes (Pine et al. 2009).
+This simplification may lead to decisions that in hindsight prove to be ineffective or even detrimental (Walters et al. 2000; Springer et al. 2003; Myers et al. 2007; Hansen et al. 2015; Sass and Shaw 2020).
+For example, Atlantic cod (Gadus morhua) stocks in the Baltic Sea collapsed in the late 1980’s and the population failed to recover during the 20 years after collapse despite the restriction in harvest (ICES 2006).
+Subsequent research identified ecological interactions with sprat as the factor limiting cod recovery and called for a more holistic plan that accounts for these interspecific interactions in the cod recovery strategy (Casini et al. 2009).
+These unexpected outcomes have occurred at least in part because decision unable to account for interactions between multiple species and life stages (Walters et al. 2000; Jackson et al. 2001; Hansen et al. 2017; Embke et al. 2019; Hutchings 2000).
+Although challenging, ecosystem-based management (i.e., holistic approaches to manage natural resources that includes accounting for interspecific interactions and human decision making) can help decision makers avoid unexpected, and often undesirable, outcomes (Pine et al. 2009).

-Perhaps the most undesirable scenario for a manager whose single-species focused intervention has led to an unexpected response is one that pushes the system to an undesirable alternative stable state.
+While in many instances, ecosystem-based management may result in unexpected outcomes with a wide variety of potentially negative effects, here, we focus on unexpected regime shifts that push the system to an undesirable alternative stable state.
 Regime shifts have been well documented in aquatic systems and are often exceedingly difficult to reverse once they have occurred (Carpenter and Kinne 2003).
 Regime shifts represent an abrupt change in ecosystem configuration that can be self-reinforcing (Carpenter and Kinne 2003).
-Complex intra- and inter-specific interactions in aquatic systems can result in positive feedback loops that allow a stable state to reinforce itself such that efforts by managers to change the stable state may have no or unintended effects.
+Complex intra- and interspecific interactions in aquatic systems can result in positive feedback loops that allow a stable state to reinforce itself such that efforts by decision makers to change the stable state may not have their intended effects.
 Walters and Kitchell (2001) described how positive feedback loops due to cultivation effects could create two alternative stable states in a “trophic triangle” food web consisting of adult and juvenile stages of a top predator and a forage species.
 Further, size- and food-dependent individual growth can result in depensatory population growth, also known as an ‘Allee Effect’ (De Roos and Persson, 2002).
 Under low exploitation, the top predator is abundant and able to cultivate conditions to increase survival of its juveniles by preying on the predators of its juveniles, namely the forage species.
 Alternatively, the forage species may dominate when exploitation of the top predator is high (as is the case in many fisheries), allowing the forage species to cultivate conditions for itself through predation on juveniles of the top predator.
 Depensatory growth effects on the predator population further limit its ability to rebound and become abundant again.